Vanishing Point (1971 film): Plot

 Saturday afternoon, a vengeful off-duty highway patrolman and a group of thugs break into the KOW studio and assault Super Soul.
 Near the California state line, Kowalski is helped by hippie biker, Angel, who gives him pills to help him stay awake.
 Kowalski is recognized by Angel's girlfriend who admires that he prevented the rape by his senior police officer.
 As Kowalski continues to listen to the KOW broadcast, he notices a change in Super Soul's tone.
 He suspects he is being directed by the police to entrap him in California.
 Confirming that the police are indeed waiting at the border, Angel helps Kowalski get through the roadblock by modifying the Challenger to simulate a police car.
-When Kowalski finally reaches California by Saturday at 7:12 pm.
+Kowalski finally reaches California on Saturday at 7:12 pm.
 He calls Jake from a payphone to reassure him that he still intends to deliver the car on Monday, while acknowledging he won't win their bet, and offering to double it for the next time.

 Kowalski picks up a mysterious hitchhiker (Charlotte Rampling) late Saturday night.
 Kowalski accepts marijuana from her, despite refusing marijuana in several previous scenes.
 He stops the car when he starts feeling stoned.
 She says she has been "waiting for him, everywhere and since forever."
 When he awakens the next morning, she is gone without a trace.

 On Sunday morning, California police, who have been tracking Kowalski's movements, set up a roadblock with two bulldozers in the small town of Cisco, which Kowalski will be passing through.
 A small crowd gathers, some with cameras.
 Kowalski approaches at high speed; failing to slow down, he smiles as he crashes into the bulldozers, destroying the car in an explosion.
 As firemen work to put out the flames, the crowd slowly disperses.